Haydée Cuza, Ed.D.

 Vincianna is joining PEERS with a rich background that includes peer-led youth advocacy, curriculum and training facilitation, and youth leadership development.
 Before coming to PEERS, she worked as a youth advocate, representing the perspective and voice of youth who have experienced foster care.
 She also volunteered at Alameda County Independent Living Skills Program events for transition age youth.

 Vincianna is a certified facilitator of Making Proud Choices, a curriculum to assist youth in care with making healthy decisions around sexual activity.
 She is community minded and is known for being someone who promotes the voice and perspective of young people in foster care.
-Vincianna enjoys spending time with her two children, friends and family.
+Vincianna enjoys spending time with her three children, friends and family.

 Heather has struggled with her own personal issues stemming from the trauma in her early life.
 Depression and anxiety have plagued her since she was young, leading to homelessness and hospitals.
 She is so grateful to say that she now lives a good life.
 Heather wants to help change the mental health care system so others will know that recovery is real.